hsharrison/experimentator/README.md

     Sorted(number=1, order='both')
 This ordering method sorts the conditions based on the value of the IV defined at its level.
 To avoid ambiguity, it can only be used for levels with a single IV.
 The parameter `order` can be any of `('both', 'ascending', 'descending')`.
 For the final two, there is no need to create the IV `order` on level up, because all sections are sorted the same way.
 However, for the default `order='both'`, an IV `'order'` is created one level up, with possible values `'ascending'` and `'descending'`.
 That is, half the sections will be created in ascending order, and half in descending order.

-    LatinSquare(number=1, uniform=True)
+    LatinSquare(number=1, balanced=True, uniform=False)
 This orders your sections according to a [Latin square](http://en.wikipedia.org/wiki/Latin_square) with order equal to the number of unique conditions at the level.
 The values of the `'order'` IV one level up will be equal to the order of the Latin square.
 If `number > 1`, each ordering is duplicated _after_ computing the Latin square.
 For example, with `number=2` and 2x2 IVs (4 total conditions), then 4 unique orderings will be generated, each consisting of a 4-condition sequence repeated twice.

+If `balanced==True`, then each condition will appear immediately before and after each other condition an equal number of times.
+Balanced Latin squares can only be constructed with an even number of conditions.
+If `uniform==True`, care will be taken to sample a Latin square randomly from a uniform distribution of Latin squares.
+This option can only be used for unbalanced Latin squares.

-Note that the algorithm for computing Latin squares is not very efficient.
-Setting the keyword argument `uniform=False` will relax the requirement that the Latin square be sampled from a uniform distribution of Latin squares, allowing the algorithm to run faster.
+Note that the algorithm for computing unbalanced Latin squares is not very efficient.
 On the test PC, with `uniform=True` the computation time jumps from seconds to minutes between orders 5 and 6; with `uniform=False` the algorithm can generate a latin square up to about an order of 10 before jumping from seconds to minutes.
 Higher than that, computation time will increase rapidly.
+With `balanced=True`, Latin squares of arbitrarily high order can be created very quickly, because the algorithm does not randomly sample from balanced Latin squares; instead, it constructs a canonical balanced Latin square and shuffles it.

 #### Ordering methods in the config file